-Pattern designs are available as different formats – use some lower size formats such as .jpg, .webp, or even better for web projects – .svg.
+Pattern designs are available in different formats – use some lower size formats such as JPG, WEBP, or even better for web projects – SVG.
 Check which is more appropriate before getting carried away with the creative act.

 Pattern designs need to be more careful than most when considering color.
 The brighter the better does not necessarily hold true.
 Subtlety is often the key, nothing overly aggressive or dominating.
 Equally, keep your color combination simple, and remember to contrast with the foreground.
 Don’t fight it, feel it.

-There are many pattern design on the net, an incredibly varied selection often editable with literally something for everyone.
+There are many pattern designs on the net, an incredibly varied selection often editable with literally something for everyone.
 Many are free, some are paid.
-Check the licenses -even if the design is free, it may need attribution, sometimes the licenses will limit usage to personal only…..a little time checking might save a lot of work later.
+Check the licenses – even if the design is free, it may need attribution, sometimes the licenses will limit usage to personal only… a little time checking might save a lot of work later.

-You want your brand to instantly recognizable as you, you want your brand to represent you, you want your brand to attract attention.
+You want your brand to be instantly recognizable as you, you want your brand to represent you, and you want your brand to attract attention.
 Patterns are perfect for branding, allowing the creation of a unique vision and style.
-If the brand already has some brand identity and style – use it. don’t run from the obvious embrace it.
-Try brand colors, lines, shapes that synonymous with the brand, or at least associated.
+If the brand already has some brand identity and style – use it.
+Don’t run from the obvious embrace it.
+Try brand colors, lines, and shapes that are synonymous with the brand, or at least associated.
 Think about the products that the company is selling, could be some clever usage opportunities here.

-The general rule is to keep your patterns light, not in necessarily in color but definitely in file size.
+The general rule is to keep your patterns light, not necessarily in color but definitely in file size.
 Heavy files will affect the site’s performance and that’s the last thing you need.
-Optimization tools, such as tinypng.com, will do the trick.
+Optimization tools, such as tinypng.com, or ezgif.com will do the trick.

-Web designers too need to test the real look, think about the effect on different devices, screen qualities, etc.
+Web designers need to test the real look and think about the effect on different devices, screen qualities, etc.

 Think outside the box, and push your comfort zone.
 Monochrome doesn’t have to be black and white, experiment with other colors.
 Transparency is another fashionable background choice these days.
 Often creating a background that is hardly noticeable but strangely effective, almost hypnotic.

 Patterns can make an incredible difference to design so they are worth thinking about.
 They can push a good design into being a great design, they can also make a good design into a mess.
 As a designer, you already know what you do better than most, but that doesn’t mean there isn’t more to learn, inspirational ideas to find, and doors to open.
-There are loads of pattern design sites, pattern categories on stock sites or why not try creating your own with software such as Adobe Illustrator, Photoshop, Figma or Sketch.
-We hope these 13 tips will prove lucky for some, useful and helpful, even if they just lodge somewhere at the back of your mind.
+There are loads of pattern design sites and pattern categories on stock sites, or why not try creating your own with software such as Adobe Illustrator, Photoshop, Figma, Adobe XD, Sketch, Indesign, Affinity Designer, CorelDraw, etc. We hope these 13 tips will prove lucky for some, useful and helpful, even if they just lodge somewhere at the back of your mind.
 The main thing to remember is a pattern is not a pattern for its own sake, it is a pattern to complete a job.

 You may also be interested in some of these related articles: